CSCI3350 Introduction to Quantum Computing (2026 Spring)

 Additional Information

 Course Description: This course offers an introduction to the fascinating world of quantum computing, focusing on its fundamental concepts and algorithms.
 Additionally, as a unique feature, the instructor will guide students through several interdisciplinary areas where quantum computing intersects with fields such as computational complexity, cryptography, machine learning, networking, and information theory.
 This unique approach aims to equip students with a broad spectrum of quantum-related skills, preparing them to contribute to the rapidly evolving field of quantum computing, which offers abundant opportunities in both industry and academia.
-Topics include:

 • Basics of quantum information, the linear-algebra formalism